rubocop/rubocop/manual/cops_style.md

 --- | ---
 Enabled | Yes

-This cop checks for spaces in lambda literals.
+This cop checks for spaces between -> and opening parameter brace in lambda literals.

 ### Example